Utility Truck Accident Cases and the Law: An Overview

 Differences between 18-wheelers and utility trucks

-However, while utility trucks and 18-wheeler trucks are both classified as “commercial” vehicles, there are still some key differences.
-For starters, there is much more regulation on 18-wheelers than utility trucks.
-Whereas large big rigs are oftentimes restricted from entering certain areas–like residential areas, underpasses with low clearance, and so on–on the flip side, electricians, plumbers, and other utility truck drivers have much more freedom to travel all over the city limits.
+However, while utility trucks and 18-wheeler trucks are both classified as commercial vehicles, there are still some key differences.
+For starters, semi-trucks are subject to much more regulation than utility trucks.
+Whereas large big rigs are oftentimes restricted from entering certain areas--like residential areas, underpasses with low clearance, and so on, electricians, plumbers, and other utility truck drivers have much more freedom to travel all over the city limits.
 This unfortunately makes it a very real possibility that these rather large utility vehicles with potentially hazardous materials could cause significant damage in accidents, accidents in areas where you normally would not see large trucks.